 - Two lines of text, one dramatic and one non-dramatic ( prose, a fortune cookie, an instruction

 While some of these items/categories might not be incorporated into the Training Lab, the Tectonic representative reserves the right to build and structure the training based on the perceived needs and interests of the group; therefore, a full inventory of materials would be appreciated for providing an optimal experience.
 The props and costumes will be available for use by all participants; therefore, participants should not bring anything that is fragile or has any significant monetary or emotional value.

 Professional Development / Continuing Education

-Take advantage of gaining CEUs and professional development credits at SETC’s Teachers Institute AND the more than 350 workshops offered at the convention.
-Contact SETC Central Office for more information on continuing education units and/or professional development documentation.
+Take advantage of gaining professional development credits towards CEUs and SETC’s convention AND more than 300 workshops offered at the convention.
+Contact SETC Central Office for more information on professional development documentation.
 Contact your local education agency or fine arts coordinator in your county to find out what you need to qualify for Professional Development Credits.
 SETC provides a form to track classes and hours and a certificate of attendance for verification.
 It is the responsibility of the teacher to work within their school system or accreditation bodies to receive their CEUs.

 Thank you to Tim Webb and all the teachers and teachers-to-be who joined us for the 14th annual Teachers Institute, Wed., Feb.
 27, 2019, in Knoxville, TN, for a day of learning, inspiration and creative renewal.